sisurain/Purdue_STAT301/chapter2.md

   * Example: If men and women might respond differently, we block by gender, then randomize within each gender block.
 :::

 For all designs, random assignment is essential at some stage.
 To implement randomization, we can use tools such as computer software, a table of random digits, or other similar methods.

+One important strategy to note is that we can first block certain factors and then randomly assign treatments to groups within each block to control for lurking variables.
+This approach follows the principle: **control what you can, block what you cannot control (i.e., form blocks), and randomize to create comparable groups**—provided you have the luxury of a relatively large sample size.

+We block these factors because they are not the focus of the study and can be observed by the researchers.

 :::{dropdown} Core Principles of Experimental Design
 :open: